IamRabin/MediaevalChallenge2020/README.md

 ## Model

-The pretrained model has been finetuned  with the polyp  dataset .The dataset consists of 1000 images which was then splitted into 80:20 ratio of train and validation set.
+The pretrained model has been finetuned  with the polyp  dataset.Unet model is guided with attention mechanism.The dataset consists of 1000 images which was then splitted into 80:20 ratio of train and validation set.
 The test data consisted of 160 images .

 ## Training steps